 “There is an assumption in housing policy that the private rented sector will be the default tenure for those priced out of homeownership or unable to secure a social tenancy, but this is increasingly not working,” it says.
 “As the social rented sector contracts, private housing may have replaced it as the main tenure for people in housing need.
 But the market’s limitations mean that significant government intervention is needed if it is to play an expanded role in preventing homelessness and housing people on low incomes.”

 “For households experiencing multiple moves, the repeated costs of fees, deposits and rent in advance can pull them further into debt.
 Our advice services tell us that private landlords are increasingly asking for guarantors, who can be difficult for low-income households to secure.”
-London has seen some of biggest rent increases since 2011-12, with the cheapest average rents rising on average by 6% a year for one- and two-bedroom properties.
+London has seen some of the biggest rent increases since 2011-12, with the cheapest average rents rising on average by 6% a year for one- and two-bedroom properties.
 In Bristol, average rents at the lowest end of the market have also risen 6% a year for one-beds and for two-beds.
 In Luton, one-bed and two-bed rents have increased by 5% annually.

 Nationwide, the increase in rents is starkest for rooms in shared houses, with rents increasing by nearly 4% annually over the time period.
 In London, rents for rooms in shared houses saw annual increases of 7%.
-A review by the Smith Institute citing a council officer saying that rooms in the private rented sector that had previously been used to meet housing need were now being rented out to young professionals who were able to pay the far higher rents.
+A review by the Smith Institute cited a council officer saying that rooms in the private rented sector that had previously been used to meet housing needs were now being rented out to young professionals who were able to pay the far higher rents.

 By December 2016, nearly 76,000 households were living in emergency temporary accommodation such as bed and breakfasts, of which 60,000 were families with children or pregnant mothers.
 This is more than 10% up on the previous year and 58% more than in 2010 when just over 48,000 households were living in temporary accommodation.

 At Whitecrest Care, we specialize in providing accommodation for homeless people in a supportive environment across the UK.
-Our supported Living solutions is carefully designed to fit everyone regardless of faith, culture, ethnic origin, race, gender, disability or sexual orientation.
+Our supported Living solutions are carefully designed to fit everyone regardless of faith, culture, ethnic origin, race, gender, disability or sexual orientation.
 Give us a call today.